Aria-vero-s/modusdesign/README.md

         -   The two main colours used are white and black
     -   #### Typography
         -   The Lato font is the main font used throughout the whole website.
 Lato is a sans serif typeface family found on google font.
-    -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is black and white, with modern geometric shapes and matches the color theme.

 ## Features